wp-plugins/aweber-web-form-widget/readme.txt

 Then hit the "Save" button to save your changes, and your form will be installed on your blog.

+Once you've set up the plugin to your satisfaction, you'll notice that you now have an AWeber pane on the home page your WordPress dashboard (you can see this by clicking "Dashboard" in the upper left).
+Here, you'll be able to keep up with the latest news and tips from AWeber's blog, as well as see how many people have subscribed by commenting on your posts.

 = Having Trouble? =

 If you don't see any available web forms, make sure you've selected the right list.

 If you're in the list you want subscribers added to, but still don't see a web form that you can add, you'll need to <a href="https://www.aweber.com/login.htm">log in</a> to your AWeber account and <a href="http://www.aweber.com/faq/questions/53">create a web form</a> first.

+If you get an error when you try to save your changes to the "Subscribe By Commenting" section, make sure that you've selected a list from the first drop down menu - this is the list that people will be added to when they leave a comment or register for your blog and check the box to be added to your mailing list.

 == Frequently Asked Questions ==